 Trade misinvoicing in the region peaked in 2014 when it stood at 11.1 per cent of total non-oil trade, or \$112.8 billion (figure 2).
 Trade misinvoicing as a percentage of total non-oil trade held relatively steady between 2010 and 2013, with sharper increases in 2009-2010 and 2013-2014.
 Drops occurred both in value and as a percentage of total non-oil trade in 2008-2009 and 2014-2015.
 The first downward movement can be attributed to the global financial crisis, when economic activity of all types declined.
 The latter is due to data vintage effects.
 At the time of writing, 2015 trade data at the HS 6-digit level (the level of specificity at which this analysis is conducted) were not yet reported as comprehensively as they were for earlier years.
-As more data vintages become available, it is expected that misinvoicing figures for 2015 will increase to some degree.
+As more data vintages become available, it is expected that misinvoicing figures for 2015 will increase to some degree.56 and Egypt at 11.7 per cent.
+Figure 4 breaks down misinvoicing and finds that non-resource-based economies (green) are more affected by misinvoicing than resource-based economies (orange), with scaled misinvoicing at 10.4 per cent and 7.4 per cent respectively.58

-Quantitative findings for country and resource-based variations are presented in figures 3 and 4.
+Quantitative findings for country and resource-based variations57 are presented in figures 3 and 4.
 Figure 3 provides a heat map of total trade misinvoicing as a percentage of total non-oil trade; Tunisia tops the list at 16.2 per cent, followed by Lebanon at 13.2 per cent, and Jordan